 Speed: Very fast and a little faster than your average all mountain board.
 We could feel this pick up speed well and it keeps it’s speed in the flats too.
 As long as this is well waxed you will be quite happy with it.

 Uneven Terrain: Not the easiest in uneven snow but it sure can bust through Chunder on a powder day.
-Still it’s not going to be that bad when it comes to end of the day weekend resort snow.
+Still, it’s not going to be that bad when it comes to an end of the day weekend resort snow.

 Flex: Borders on stiff but still lively and by no means a plank.
 Very strong and mean and not a board for buttering unless you can bend stiff camber boards.

 Switch: Doable switch for sure.
 Not the same but doable.
-You can feel the taper and bigger nose for sure but it’s something you can get use to.
+You can feel the taper and bigger nose for sure but it’s something you can get used to.

 Jibbing: No thanks.
 Not even going to try it.